 Our Own Business

 The Company prohibits the use of all forms of forced labour and any form of human trafficking as set out in the Employee Code of Conduct.
-We have a number of procedures in place in relation to our employees to proactively manage any risk, including robust recruitment processes in line with employment laws and a whistleblowing helpline which employees are encouraged to use to report any concerns.
+We have a number of procedures in place in relation to our employees to proactively manage any risk, including robust recruitment processes in line with employment laws and a confidential third party operated “Speak-Up” helpline which employees are encouraged to use to report any concerns.

 As part of our own business we supply temporary personnel to a number of clients.
-We take our obligations seriously in this respect and have well established and audited procedures to ensure that those temporary workers are protected from the risks of modern slavery and:
+We take our obligations seriously in this respect and have well established and audited procedures to ensure that those temporary workers are protected from the risks of modern slavery.
+We ensure that temporary workers:

-- have a right to work in the UK for the duration of their assignment.
-This involves asking the individual direct to view their relevant identity documentation.
+have a right to work the duration of their assignment.
+This involves asking the individual directly to view their relevant identity documentation.
 A delay in providing proof of identity and/or associated right to work documentation might indicate a modern slavery issue and would be escalated appropriately;

-where we are responsible for such temporary personnel whilst they are on assignment on our client’s premises, they are always free to leave their assignment; and
+where we are responsible for such temporary personnel while they are on assignment on our client’s premises, they are always free to leave their assignment; and

-In addition, our employees, through the Employee Code of Conduct, are made aware of our requirement for them to support and uphold human rights principles and know that the Company will not tolerate, engage in or support the use of, forced labour.
+In addition, our employees, through the Employee Code of Conduct, are made aware of the requirement for employees to support and uphold human rights principles and know that the Company will not tolerate, engage in or support the use of, forced labour.

 Our Supply Chain

-If we were to find evidence that one of our suppliers has failed to comply with the Modern Slavery Act 2015 then we would require the relevant supplier to remedy such non-compliance and we would consider terminating our relationship should we see no improvement in the way their business is conducted.
+Supplier contracts contain anti-modern slavery clauses which place an obligation on suppliers to comply with the Modern Slavery Act 2015 and rights of audit to help us identify unethical practices.
+If we were to find evidence that one of our suppliers has failed to comply with the Modern Slavery Act 2015 then we would require the relevant supplier to remedy such non-compliance or we would terminate our relationship with the supplier.

 This approach is designed to:

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015, has been reviewed and adopted by the Board and constitutes our Group's slavery and human trafficking statement for the financial year ending 31 December 2019.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 is reviewed and adopted by the Board and constitutes our Group's slavery and human trafficking statement for the financial year ending 31 December 2019.